xeon-protocol/xeon-dapp/CONTRIBUTING.md

 `build:` a change that affect the build system or external dependencies (example scopes: `scripts`, `foundry`, `npm`, `docker`)

+`chore:` a code change that neither fixes a bug nor adds a feature

 `docs:` documentation only changes

 `feat:` a new feature